 Redeveloping the Mayow Road Warehouse

-We have submitted the planning application for our proposal to redevelop the Mayow Road Warehouse into 32 new council homes.
+Our planning application was recently approved for our proposal to redevelop the Mayow Road Warehouse into 32 new council homes.
 The development will provide high-quality housing consisting entirely of new council homes for local residents who need housing.

 - The site is occupied by an existing warehouse building that presents a blank and unappealing frontage to Mayow Road and has little relationship with the surrounding residential buildings.